What To Look For When Buying A House

 Most think they do, but many really don’t.
 It’s not quite as easy as shopping for, say, a new car.
 There are going to be tradeoffs and compromises depending on your must-haves and your budget.

 Most of us know a lot about what we want, but sometimes the less-exciting factors get brushed aside, even if they’re actually the most critical.

 Maybe you have a general idea but are a little uneasy about not knowing what you don't know, so to speak.
 That’s completely normal.
-Here, you’ll get some of the guidance you need when it comes to what to look for when buying a house.
+Here, you’ll get some of the guidance you need when it comes to buying a house.

 Before You Start Looking At Houses

-We all love perusing houses in person and online, it’s the stuff of dreams!
+We all love perusing houses in person and online through the multiple listing service.
+It’s the stuff of dreams!
 This makes it easy to fall into the trap of home shopping before you have all the necessary ducks in a row.
 Don't do it.

 Questions like: How much can I afford?
 How do I get preapproved for a mortgage?
 How do I find the right real estate agent?
+Do I want to keep an eye out for pocket listings?
 What are the qualities I want in a home?
 What type of neighborhood do I want to live in?
 It’s fun to think about, but it's also a lot.
 Taking things one step at a time, in the right order, can go a long way.

 It’s hard to overstate the importance of knowing how much home you can afford before beginning your home search.
 If you’re not already a master of your budget, become one.

-Figure out what you spend a month, how that relates to your monthly income, and how much you have saved.
-Then and only then, will you be able to estimate what you are able to use for a down payment on your mortgage and how much you can afford for your mortgage payment each month.
+Figure out what you spend a month, how that relates to your monthly income and how much you have saved.
+Then, and only then, will you be able to estimate what you can use for a down payment on your mortgage and how much you can afford for your mortgage payment each month.